AndrewEC/diff-tools/README.md

     git clone --recurse-submodules https://github.com/AndrewEC/diff-tools.git

-Once the project has been cloned run the `CreateVenv.ps1` script before executing any of the below commands.
+Once the project has been cloned run the `RunScript.ps1 Install` script before executing any of the below commands.

 ## Commands